-LARGEMOUTH BASS are being taken in the coves in the mid to lower river.
-Last week, SMALLMOUTH BASS were caught in the northern river (Windsor & Enfield area).
+LARGEMOUTH BASS and SMALLMOUTH BASS action is come and go.
+Most catches seem to be in the northern river (Windsor & Enfield area).
 Small to medium size bait were working well.
 Try 3-4 inch rubber worms on 3/8 ounce football jigs or 2.5 inch paddle tail worms.
 Surface poppers in that size range can also be effective.
-CARP are being caught in the upper and lower river on pre-baited 'swims'.
-Anglers are finding CATFISH by night angling in the Hartford to Middletown stretch.
-Try from just north of Hartford on downstream, fish the outside bends (deep holes are producing as well, try cut bait).
+CARP are being caught in the upper and lower river (Hartford power plant and Wethersfield Cove).
+Anglers are finding CATFISH by night angling in the Hartford to Middletown stretch (live shiners working).
+Try from just north of Hartford on downstream, fish the outside bends (deep holes are producing as well, try cut bait or live shiners).